 - Discuss the situation with your Alliance Coach; proceed to step three if this is not sufficient or appropriate.

-- Meet with a partner or HR (in person or by filling out the Complaints and Concerns form) who may proceed to conduct an investigation into the situation (as confidentially as possible) and work to find remedies.
+- Meet with HR (in person or by filling out the Complaints and Concerns form) who may proceed to conduct an investigation into the situation (as confidentially as possible) and work to find remedies.